-It’s our view that risk management is a partnership between all parties, and a process that should start before even enrolling in the program.
+It’s our view that risk management is a partnership between all parties and a process that should start before even enrolling in the program.

 Parents, you know your children best, so it’s important to learn as much as you can about the AQ experience so you can make an informed decision as to whether our program is a good fit at this stage of your child’s development.

-Through experience we know that each student has his or her own personal comfort zone.
+Through experience, we know that each student has his or her own personal comfort zone.
 Whether related to immersing themselves in a new social environment, trying new activities or even tasting new foods, we are all a little different.
 Our goal is to create a challenging yet physically and emotionally safe environment for our students, yet the AQ experience is not necessarily for everyone.

-Appropriate Leadership Behavior
+Display Appropriate Behavior

 - Work effectively as a member of a team despite potentially stressful and difficult conditions.
 This may require problem-solving on an interpersonal or group level as well as a willingness to accept differences.

 - Contribute to a safe learning environment—no inappropriate verbal or physical behavior toward others is tolerated for any reason.

 - Be able to willingly and equally share responsibility with crewmates in daily group tasks.
 Each student may not do an equal share each day, but over a period of several days, each student should do a proportionate share.
 All students are learning the skills and being challenged by the conditions and activities; there can be no expectation that any other student will be able to continually assume a greater share of the work or that an instructor can continually focus a greater share of his/her energy and time on one student.